Varg Vikernes: Imprisonment

 Vikernes served his sentence at in Bergen, Tønsberg, Ullersmo, Ila, Ringerike, Trondheim, and Tromsø prisons.

-According to Swedish scholar Matthias Gardell in his book Gods of the Blood, Vikernes launched the Norwegian Heathen Front (Norsk Hedensk Front) during his early years in prison.
-Gardell says this was a pagan neo-Nazi group that grew into the international Pan-Germanic Heathen Front (Allgermanische Heidnische Front or AHF).
-According to Xavier Cattarinich, Vikernes was the "self-proclaimed leader" of the Norwegian Heathen Front and Goodrick-Clarke mentions that Vikernes underlined "his role as chieftain of his Norwegian Heathen Front" with the writing of Vargsmål.
-The Heathen Front officially denied that Vikernes was in charge.
-According to the authors of Lord of Chaos, this may have been to protect him, as Norwegian prisoners were prohibited from leading political groups.
-In addition, the organization's listed address was the same PO box Vikernes used in prison, which the authors state would have made it "very hard for him [Vikernes] to do an effective job" at leading the organization, as all letters would have been screened by the prison personnel.
+Vikernes launched the Norsk Hedensk Front ('Norwegian Heathen Front') during his early years in prison.
+This was a neo-pagan, neo-Nazi group that grew into the Allgermanische Heidnische Front or 'Pan-Germanic Heathen Front' (AHF) with chapters in Denmark, Norway, the Netherlands, Russia, England, the Baltic countries, and the United States.
+Vikernes was its self-proclaimed leader, describing himself as "Chieftain" of the Norwegian Heathen Front in his self-published manifesto, Vargsmål ('Wolf Speak').

+The Heathen Front officially denied that Vikernes was in charge, despite having the same postal address as Vikernes' in prison.
+According to Lords of Chaos, this may have been to protect him, as Norwegian prisoners were prohibited from leading political groups.
+The book states it would have been "very hard for [Vikernes] to do an effective job" at leading the organization, as all letters would have been screened by the prison personnel.
 Vikernes said "I have never formed or been a member of such organizations.
 The only organization I am a member of is Riksmålsforbundet" (The Society for the Preservation of Traditional Standard Norwegian).
 However, Vikernes did come into contact with the neo-Nazi group Zorn 88, and wrote articles in its magazine Gjallarhorn.
-One of the group's leading members, esotericist Jan Erik Kvamsdahl helped Vikernes publish Vargsmål and set up the Heathen Front according to the Monitor organization.
+One of the group's leading members, esotericist Jan Erik Kvamsdahl, helped Vikernes publish Vargsmål and set up the Heathen Front according to the Monitor organization.